mgoellnitz/dinistiq/README.md

 } // TestComponentB
 ```

-It then resolves those components from the auto-scanned portion of the classpath where it instanciates
+In the next step dinistiq resolves those components from the auto-scanned portion
-all classes annotated with @Singleton.
-Optionally these components may be named with @Named (with an
+of the classpath where it instanciates all classes annotated with @Singleton.
+Optionally these components may be named with @Named (with an optional name as the
-optional name as the value parameter).
+value parameter).
 Without a name given as a parameter, components are always named
 after their class name without the package name and a decapitalized first letter.

 ```Java